logicalperson0/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4 The file script that lists environment variables.

 5 The file script that lists all local variables and environment variables, and functions

+6 The file script that creates a new local variable.

+7 The file a script that creates a new global variable.